CTI File Syntax¶

 An input file consists of entries and directives, both of which have a syntax much like functions.
-An entry defines an object—-for example, a reaction, or a species, or a phase.
+An entry defines an object---for example, a reaction, or a species, or a phase.
 A directive sets options that affect how the entry parameters are interpreted, such as the default unit system, or how certain errors should be handled.

 Cantera's input files follow the syntax rules for Python, so if you're familiar with Python syntax you already understand many of the details and can probably skip ahead to Dimensional Values.

 Entries have fields that can be assigned values.
-A species entry is shown below that has fields name and atoms:
+A species entry is shown below

 Most entries have some fields that are required; these must be assigned values, or else processing of the file will abort and an error message will be printed.
 Other fields may be optional, and take default values if not assigned.